 So what work ethics did he rant about in this video?

-You might be expecting it was about bad performance or unethical ways in dealing with work-related matters.
-Well no, it was about coffee breaks, lunch time and working eight hours per day.
-Yes, from his point of view this is bad ethics that earned them contract termination.
+You might be expecting it was about bad performance or unethical ways of dealing with work-related matters.
+Well, no, it was about coffee breaks, lunchtime, and working eight hours per day.
+But, yes, from his point of view, this is bad ethics that earned them contract termination.

-He gave examples of other Swvl “good employees” who are workaholic, go to work with sleeping bags, and perform with very unrealistic deadlines, and budget.
+He gave examples of other Swvl “good employees” who are workaholics, go to work with sleeping bags, and perform with very unrealistic deadlines and budgets.

-He was ranting –or bullying– in a so self-righteous tone those who were fired.
-Which again, indicates that this is why they were fired in the first place.
+He was ranting –or bullying– in such a self-righteous tone those who the company fired.
+This, again, indicates that this is why they were fired in the first place.
 We were expecting a clear public official clarification from Swvl.
 But the silence from Swvl’s officials was deafening!

-1- This is the first time a company prides itself by unrealistic deadlines and extreme working hours.
+1- This is the first time a company prides itself on unrealistic deadlines and extreme working hours.

 Companies are expected to ask their employees “gently” to stay after working hours if needed or to show respect for those staying more without asking.

-Yes, I know this happens, but it is insane if a company would pride itself with working non-stop, unrealistic deadlines and brag about firing employees who refuse to work under these circumstances.
+Yes, I know this happens, but it is insane if a company would pride itself on working non-stop, unrealistic deadlines and brag about firing employees who refuse to work under these circumstances.

 If this behavior slips to other companies in Egypt, it will become a repulsive market.

-I’m quoting here this piece from Forbes article that sums this up, working constantly extra hours is not productive.
+I’m quoting this piece from a Forbes article that sums this up, constantly working extra hours is not productive.